Miami White Collar Criminal Defense Attorneys

 Many of the white-collar offenses listed above fall under the broader umbrella of financial fraud.
 Investigating and prosecuting financial fraud crimes has long been a top federal law enforcement priority, and several recent developments have brought financial fraud to the forefront of the SEC’s and other agencies’ enforcement efforts.

 In particular, with many new companies going public in highly-publicized IPOs, federal authorities are meticulously scrutinizing these companies’ public disclosures—not just initially, but on an ongoing basis.
-Additionally, while the SEC has relaxed some of its standards for corporate meetings in response to the novel coronavirus (COVID-19) pandemic, top agency officials have also made clear that they intend to continue to prosecute all companies that make delayed filings and mislead investors.
+Additionally, while the SEC relaxed some of its standards for corporate meetings in response to the recent pandemic, top agency officials have also made clear that they intend to continue to prosecute all companies that make delayed filings and mislead investors.

 In this same vein, bank fraud and mortgage fraud are gaining renewed attention as well.
 The same is true of investment fraud and other financial fraud scams targeting consumers.